leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 07 Redux - Leviathan/ReadMe.txt

 ==================================

 This file is >> AlsoInProgress << and supervised Polo & Nada.
-It is playable for the most part but not yet 100% functional.
+It is playable for the most part but perhaps not yet 100% functional.
+However, a majority of the rewards will be accessible from your other saves.
-We're working on it
+We're working on it.

 [#NexusEntreprise™ owned by 16/16/16 & (⁠⊙⁠_⁠◎⁠) ]